Nolancchu/200-Years/README.md

   frameborder="0"
 ></iframe>

-<p>This graph shows how many wins are in the dataset at each kill count for each player</p>
+<h3>Bivariate Analysis</h3>
+<p>We performed bivariate analysis on the champion and result column, except we transformed the results into winrate percentages for each champion.</p>